 Biology taught me that when it comes to most stressful situations we tend to either hit things back as hard as we can or do the complete opposite and run as fast as we can in the opposite direction.
 When it comes to most psychological dichotomic pairings, we often classify one as the ‘good’ choice and the other as the ‘bad’.
 It’s safe to say that no one wants to admit they are a runner due to the ‘weakness’ it is associated with.
 Knowing that, I’m still not afraid to admit that I take after the flight trait when it comes to tough situations.

 I’ve always laughed to myself when people point out how confidently social I am, because I know I am inherently the complete opposite.
 Learning how to be social was a conscious decision when I started university.
 By making a continuous effort to push myself out of my comfort zone, conversation became easier and meeting new people became second nature.
 I’m still not fully there though.
 I find that when a tough situation lands my way I turn myself in the opposite direction and avoid facing it at all costs.
-Even the smallest things or social situations.
+Even very small-scale uncomfortable social situations.
 I’m a person that instinctually flees when things get hard and i’m not afraid to admit it.
 Since I have recognized it though, I now look at it as just another challenge to conquer.